w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students which types of images require which color contrast ratios.
-Assess how students understand the different types of images and their color contrast requirements.
+* Short Answer Questions &mdash; Ask students which types of images require which contrast ratio.
+Assess how students understand the different types of images and their contrast ratio requirements.
 * Portfolio &mdash; Have students design the imagery for a website.
-Assess how students include accessibility requirements in the images in graphics they design, for example color contrast, text alternatives that belong to the design phase, and placeholders for any other text alternative that is planned for later stages of the design and development process.
+Assess how students include accessibility requirements in the images in graphics they design, for example contrast ratio, text alternatives that belong to the design phase, and placeholders for any other text alternative that is planned for later stages of the design and development process.

 ## Teaching Resources